 Apparently, after using the Safari browser for a long time, many users are looking forward to the Google Chrome App.
 Just like Safari Browser, the Chrome app is no less, more than half of the world relies on Google Chrome to search and download content, I assume if you are on Windows or macOS, you might be habituated to Google Chrome.
-If you are the one, who wants to know the difference between Safari and Chrome, this guide will show you what are the best features of the Chrome App that could actually make things easy.
+If you are the one, who wants to know the difference between Safari and Chrome, this guide will show you what the best features of the Chrome App that could actually make things easy are.

 If you haven’t downloaded or updated the Chrome app on your iOS device, then make sure to update it before trying out the below tips to use Google Chrome on iPhone and iPad, to ensure fast and easy access to the functionalities.

 Best Google Chrome Features for iPhone and iPad